nikitabu/Playa_Events/README.md

 - Data for previous years, as far back as 2009, exists online but isn't accessible through the official API
 - My solution was to scraping and cleaning with the BeautifulSoup python package
 - On this larger dataset I discovered new statistical insights regarding long-term trends and data quality problems
-- I trained event-type classifiers, comparing simple rule-based systems against complex feature engineering and NLP features
+- I trained event-type classifiers, comparing simple rule-based systems against more complex features
 - I found that machine learning provide a substantial performance increase (as measured by both F1 score and ROC-AUC)

 In terms of actionable insights: